Although there is no cure for motor neurone disease yet, research has shown there are some things you can do to live better for longer with MND.

 Respiratory muscle weakness usually develops gradually, but can occur suddenly.
 Sometimes, respiratory muscle weakness may even be the first sign of MND.

-Let your doctor or Field Worker know if you think you have respiratory muscle weakness.
+Let your doctor or Support Worker know if you think you have respiratory muscle weakness.
 Changes that may result from respiratory muscle weakness include:

 Positioning your body, adjusting air flow in the room, staying away from coughs and colds, maintaining a healthy diet, breathing exercises and saving your energy are just some of the simple techniques you can use to manage mild respiratory symptoms.
 See 'Breathing and motor neurone disease: what you can do' (PDF) for great information about all these techniques.

 The way you manage your respiratory symptoms may affect how your other symptoms of MND can be managed.